jslee02/awesome-entity-component-system/README.md

 # awesome-ecs
-:sunglasses: A curated list of Entity-Component-System (ECS) resources
+:sunglasses: A curated list of Entity-Component-System (ECS) libraries and resources

 ## ECS Libraries